The Death of Adolf Hitler: Immediate aftermath

-In 1948, the Berlin Records Office cited Axmann's testimony from the Einsatzgruppen trial at Nuremberg that he had seen Hitler's body being carried in a blanket as insufficient evidence of the dictator's death; this led to an extensive investigation and new testimony.
+In 1948, the Berlin Records Office cited Kempka and Axmann's testimony from the Einsatzgruppen trial at Nuremberg that they had seen Hitler's body being carried in a blanket as insufficient evidence of the dictator's death; this led to an extensive investigation and new testimony.
 In 1956, Linge, Günsche, and Baur were released by the Soviets.
 Thereafter, Linge and Günsche were questioned by the western Allies as to Hitler's manner of death, which included court testimony.
 Both men stated that they saw a wound the size of a small coin on Hitler's right temple and a puddle of blood on the floor.
 Linge and Axmann stated, in accord with forensic evidence, that Hitler's body was sitting at one end of the sofa; Günsche said it was in an adjacent armchair.
 The discrepancies between eyewitnesses spurred a criminological report for West Germany officials, employing ballistics tests.
 Hitler's death certificate was registered in 1956 as an assumption of death on the incorrect basis that no eyewitnesses saw his body.

 In 1956, SS-Standartenführer Wilhelm Mohnke stated that soon after Hitler's death, Günsche said Hitler had ordered Linge to deliver a coup de grâce-style gunshot to ensure his death after he took poison; Mohnke was unsure whether Günsche said Hitler had also given him this command or if it had actually been carried out.
 Günsche denied making such statements.
 Both SS-Rottenführer Harry Mengershausen and Reichssicherheitsdienst (RSD) guard Hermann Karnau initially asserted that Stumpfegger killed Hitler via a poison injection, but Mengershausen later claimed to have seen the entry wound to the right temple and Karnau said that before the cremation began the skull was "partially caved in and the face encrusted with blood".
 Günsche said that by this time "the bloodstains from the temple had spread further over the face".
 Linge stated in 1965 that the entry wound was to the left temple, but recanted this.

 SS-Oberscharführer Rochus Misch told U.S. interviewers over 50 years after the fact that he quickly looked in the study and saw Hitler's head facedown on the table, contradicting himself about whether he saw blood; he uniquely claimed that Braun's head was leaning against Hitler's leg.
 He later wrote in his autobiography that Braun's head was only "inclined towards Hitler" and that he could not remember if the dictator was sitting on the sofa or the armchair, nor any blood.
 Further, Hitler's head had only "fallen forward slightly", his eyes "open and staring".